developermithu/todo-app-tallcraftui/README.md

 npm install && npm run dev
 ```

-8. Visit the application in your browser at `http://todo-app-tallcraftui.test`
+8. Visit the application in your browser at `http://todo-app-tallcraftui.test` or `http://localhost:8000`